TheLazyCat00/lua-mundo/README.md

 ## Configuration

 You can configure lua just like every other lua plugin.
-The opts are the opts that already exist from mundo but just without the `mundo_` prefix.
+The opts are the same opts that already exist from mundo but just without the `mundo_` prefix.

 Here's an example config: